rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 ## Assist

 The main objective for the assist function is to ease adding configurations.
-Selecting the `Default` button adds your home catalog and scans the home for catalogs.
-You can add other values by enter text and select the `+` button.
-The new values is then added to the drop down menues.

-To delete a dropdown value, select the dropdown and then the `-` button.
+Assist picks up the following:

+- the name of all catalogs within your home directory
+- the path of your home directory
+- and if there is added tasks, remote server and remote user from the current profile

+There is not possible to save, change or delete values in assist.

 Selecting `Local` or `Remote` transfer the data to the add new configrations screen.
 The following is transferred from the selected dropdown values to the add view when selecting either `Local` or `Remote`:

 - Local catalog (in Add view): `Local home`  + `/` + `Catalogs`
-- Remote catalog (in Add view): `Remote home`  + `/` + `Catalogs`
+- Remote catalog (in Add view): `~`  + `/` + `Catalogs`
 - Remote username (in Add view): `Remote users`
 - Remote server (in Add view): `Remote computers`